 sysinstall when it finishes the installation.

-You must now chroot(8) into the freshly installed system in order to finish the installation.
+You must now chroot(8) into the freshly installed system to finish the installation.
 Use the following command:

 # chroot /mnt